aabmets/rollup-plugin-pull-remote-blob/README.md

 ## Usage
 You can configure the plugin to download files as part of your Rollup build configuration.
 This plugin can be used with or without TypeScript; the types are handled automatically.
-Here is a basic example of how to use rollup-plugin-pull-remote-blob in your Rollup configuration:
+Here is an example with all explained config options of how to use this plugin in your Rollup configuration:

 ```typescript
 import { rollup } from 'rollup';